Gifts That May Reduce Your Taxes

 - Insurance gifts pass outside of the estate.

-Gifts of real estate.
 When you transfer ownership of real estate to Lollypop Farm, you can reduce your taxes by deducting the appraised value of the property from your income tax liability and by avoiding capital gains tax liability.
 This kind of gift also removes the property from your estate and relieves you of any future management worries.
-If interested in this type of gift, please contact Cathie Wright to discuss further.
+If interested in this type of gift, please contact Cathie Wright at email@example.com to discuss further.

-Gifts of stock.
-By giving stock bonds, and mutual funds that have appreciated in value, you may receive a charitable income tax deduction for the full market value of the stock (up to a maximum of 30% of your adjusted gross income) and avoid paying the capital gains tax on any increase in the value of the stock.
+By giving stocks, bonds, and mutual funds that have appreciated in value, you may receive a charitable income tax deduction for the full market value of the stock (up to a maximum of 30% of your adjusted gross income) and avoid paying the capital gains tax on any increase in the value of the stock.
+To receive instructions on how to easily transfer stock to Lollypop Farm, please call 585-295-5260 or email firstname.lastname@example.org.

 For example, you give a gift of $5,000 in stock that you purchased for $500.
 You save $1,350 on your income taxes (if you’re in a 27% tax bracket), and you avoid paying capital gains tax on the $4,500 of appreciation.